khalid-hussain/shaheen/chap14.md

 life of dignity for us, then the path to a death of dignity is not closed for us as yet."

-Badr Bin Mughira stood up from his chair in excitement and said, "A nation's blood does not end by flowing.
+Badr bin Mughira stood up from his chair in excitement and said, "A nation's blood does not end by flowing.
 It only dries up when they accept a life of indignity.
 Tell Ferdinand that we know how to pay the price of our freedom.
 So far Ferdinand's flood of victories have merely broken dams of sand but heading